 When I had just started traveling, I had a different definition of packing light.
 For my trip to Egypt that was going to last for 10 days, I packed items that a light packer could use for like 2 months.
 The more I traveled, the more I learned how to pack light.
-I’ll admit I still pack some few things that I consider essential but others might not need but I’ve generally improved my packing techniques that I can now call myself a light packer.
+I’ll admit I still pack a few things that I consider essential but others might not need but I’ve generally improved my packing techniques that I can now call myself a light packer.

 Yeah, my friends can testify to that, because when we travel together for a couple of days, they are always suffering with their huge backpacks as I am just rolling with a small travel daypack (you can also shop my favorite daypack from here) and they wonder how I have everything I need.
 But before we look at the tips to packing light, let’s look at some of the endless advantages of packing light for travel.